|

 The ozonator produces ozone by combining 3 molecules of

 Oxygen (O2) and forming two molecules of Ozone (O3).
-There

-the organics wastes, by-products could be formed, that
+with the organics wastes, by-products could be formed, that

 affect pH.
 The effect, in a properly balanced spa, should be

 minimal.
-The Spa Frog Mineral Sanitizer will help add
+A Mineral Sanitizer will help add

 hope that this information is helpful.